Product Functionality

 We currently support the following scan engines:

-By File Size indicates smaller files (<2GB) will be scanned by ClamAV-only or (<20MB) will be scanned by CrowdStrike-only (since ClamAV and CrowdStrike have a size limitation and can't scan above 2GB or 20MB respectively).
-Larger files (>2GB or >20MB) will be scanned by Sophos-only.
-This allows you to take advantage of the scan cost savings offered by ClamAV or ML-based scanning offer by CrowdStrike for part of your files, but still allow for those files that are too big for ClamAV or CrowdStrike to still be scanned.
+indicates smaller files (<2GB) will be scanned by ClamAV-only (since ClamAV has a size limitation and can't scan above 2GB).
+Larger files (>2GB) will be scanned by Sophos-only.
+This allows you to take advantage of the scan cost savings offered by ClamAV for part of your files, but still allow for those files that are too big for ClamAV to still be scanned.

 It depends on which engine you are leveraging.
 There are three engines that can be used with the Antivirus for Amazon S3 solution.
 The Sophos engine will currently scan up to the max allowed Amazon S3 object size (5TB).
 While the ClamAV engine can process up to 2GB for any individual file.
-CrowdStrike can scan files up to 20MB in size.
-If you need to process files larger than 20MB or 2GB then you have to go with the Sophos engine.
+If you need to process files larger than 2GB then you have to go with the Sophos engine.

 When deploying the Antivirus for Managed File Transfers solution, you can configure the CloudFormation Template to automatically deploy a Transfer Family Server for you.
 Once the deployment is complete, you can obtain your Transfer Family Server Id by reviewing the Outputs tab from the CloudFormation Template.
 Navigate to the Transfer Family service within the AWS console, select the correct server, and review its configuration.